-Background
+3 Background

-The techniques proposed in this paper apply only to problems whose constraints and outputs can be represented as first order logic expressions, or as arithmetic circuits on inputs.
+Our techniques here apply only to problems whose constraints and outputs can be represented as first order logic expressions, or as arithmetic circuits on inputs.
 Actually, we propose a procedure to translate first order logic definitions of constraints/outputs into arithmetic circuits.
 In the following we introduce arithmetic circuits and a short overview of the literature and techniques that made them relevant.